saor48/project4-cookbook/README.md

 - Display the recipe names in the selected category and allow user to choose one.

 # Showrecipe.html
 - Display the chosen recipe.
-Page has buttons to vote and edit.
+Page has buttons to vote, edit and delete.

+# Delete.html
+- To prevent accidental deletion user must type in the name of the recipe.

 # Visualize
 - Provides two visualizations of the cookbook with d3 graphs